Snehalagarwal1997/employee-rest/README.md

 # employee-rest

-This is a demo project to learn the functionalities of github
+This is a employee management project in which the backend are spring rest apis and the front end is the spring mvc